Back to Top

 What Is Social Justice in the Catholic Tradition?

-Rooted in the Gospel of Jesus Christ, Catholic Social Teaching, and the Jesuit tradition, Social Justice Ministry at Loyola University New Orleans cultivates faith, community, service, and advocacy in pursuit of right relationship with God, one another, and all of creation.
+Rooted in the Gospel of Jesus Christ, Catholic Social Teaching, and the Jesuit tradition, Social Justice Ministry at Loyola University New Orleans fosters faith, community, service, and advocacy in pursuit of right relationship with God, one another, and all of creation.

 Loyola University Community Action Program (LUCAP)